The University and their new Research and Enterprise Unit

 “We are strongly committed to impactful, high quality research — to underpin learning and teaching, to address the critical social (including health and school education), economic, cultural and environmental needs of the Faroe Islands, our wider region, and other similar sized countries and territories, and to contribute to wider scientific progress.”

-The University of the Faroe Islands is conducting a significant part of the numerous research projects in the destination.
-The University in Faroese is Fróðskaparsetur Føroya — good to know as education in this academic environment is in Faroese language (with very few exceptions e.g. the summer school).
+The University of the Faroe Islands is conducting a significant share of the numerous research projects in the destination.
+The University in Faroese is Fróðskaparsetur Føroya — good to know as education in this academic environment is in Faroese language (currently with very few exceptions, e.g. the summer school, but with plans for more exceptions in the future).

-A meeting with Prof. Chik Collins — the new Rector (Vice Chancellor) since September 2019 and Visiting Professor at University of the West of Scotland and Martin Mohr Olsen, PhD candidate and in charge of the new unit, in February this year was meant to shed light on recent innovations and developments at the University, where a wide organizational restructuring is undergoing.
+A meeting with Prof. Chik Collins — the new Rector, since September 2019, and Martin Mohr Olsen, a PhD candidate whose project is linked to the new Unit, in February this year was held to shed light on recent innovations and developments at the University, where much wider organizational change is undergoing.

-One of the accomplishments is the new Research and Enterprise Unit, headed by the Dean of the Faculty of Health Sciences, Prof. Magni Mohr, which is presently focused on gathering data about research awards in recent years and about research outputs, it will support the commitments and priorities quoted above.
+One of the outcomes is the new Research and Enterprise Unit, headed by the newly appointed Pro-Rector for Research and Enterprise, and also Dean of the Faculty of Health Sciences, Prof. Magni Mohr.
+The Unit is presently focused on gathering baseline data about past research awards and about research outputs, but the Unit will soon be strengthened and working energetically to support the commitments and priorities laid out in the newly updated Strategic Plan.

-A post-COVID-19 update of all plans was discussed now with Brynhild Thomsen, Communications co-ordinator of the Faroe Islands University to check on what has been done since the meeting at the university earlier this year.
+An update on progress was discussed recently with Brynhild Thomsen, Communications Co-ordinator of the Faroe Islands University, to check on what has been done since the meeting at the University earlier this year, immediately prior to the onset of the Covid-19 emergency.
 More reading

-Here are some examples of the achievements so far:
+Here are some examples of the progress so far:

-A first grant has been won by Gethin Wyn Roberts for a research project that includes a method to detect noise on ships with the purpose to reduce impact on both the catch and the noise pollution of marine environment — detecting anomalies in ships.
+A first grant has been won from the Faroese Research Council, Granskingarráðið*, by Gethin Wyn Roberts.
+The grant is for a research project that includes a method to detect noise on ships with the purpose to reduce impact on both the catch and the noise pollution of the marine environment — as well as early detection of anomalies in ships.

-On this project, Prof. Gethin Wyn Roberts is collaborating with MEST, Havstovan and the Technical University of Graz, Austria.
+On this project, Roberts is collaborating with MEST, Havstovan and the Technical University of Graz, Austria.
 The 2-year research project investigates the use of Global Navigation Satellite Systems (GNSS) and Fibre Brag Grating (FBG) technologies to measure the flexing and displacements of ships.

-2) Also, the new Institute for Legal Research in the Faculty of History and Social Sciences has been established, more information about it will be added once it is available in English.
+2) Also, a new Institute for Legal Research in the Faculty of History and Social Sciences has been established.

 3) Sharing knowledge – communication of research results to the local community:

-Lots of research programs around the topics of the pandemic have been executed in the islands and at the Research Night, the results are pitched to the public audiences.
-As the Faroese community is widely spread over 18 islands, the researchers are also travelling around to present findings to schools and people in the remoter places — everyone shall benefit from these efforts.For example, a new Geospatial Centre of the university has been launched very recently
+Lots of research programs around the topics of the pandemic have been executed in the Islands and at the Research Night the results will be presented to the public audiences.
+As the Faroese community is widely spread over 18 islands, the researchers will also be travelling around to present findings to schools and people in the remoter places — so that everyone will have the opportunity to attend and participate.

-a) An important international conference about “PERSISTENT AND EMERGING CHALLENGES IN INTERNATIONAL FISHERIES LAW” was originally planned to happen on September 20, but has been postponed to next year, 27 – 29 May 2021.
+a) An important international conference about “PERSISTENT AND EMERGING CHALLENGES IN INTERNATIONAL FISHERIES LAW” was originally planned to happen this September, but has, because of Covid-19 been postponed to next year, 27–29 May 2021.

 The Conference is jointly organized by the University of the Faroe Islands and the Law of the Sea Institute of Iceland.
 More information you can find here

-Top-ranking experts from around the globe will be on the panel, the local Faroese host is Prof. Bjørn Kunoy, of the Faculty of History and Social Sciences, an affiliated professor in international law, who has published many articles in international science platforms
+Top-ranking experts from around the globe will be on the panels.
+The main local Faroese host is Prof. Bjørn Kunoy, of the Faculty of History and Social Sciences, an affiliated professor in international law, who has published many articles in international science platforms

-b) The teachers’ education in the Faroe Islands turns 150 years this year and to celebrate this a Nordic conference was planned (in English) that had to be postponed because of Covid-19.
+b) The teachers’ education in the Faroe Islands turns 150 years this year and to celebrate this a Nordic conference was planned (in English) that, again unfortunately, had to be postponed because of Covid-19.

 ….supports research in the Faroe Islands.
 They are the advisory body to the Government and Industry and responsible for Public Science communication.
 On their website you can see the many interesting projects they are funding